SSpeights/PowerShellGuide/discovery-in-powershell.md

 * [PowerShell Magazine](http://www.powershellmagazine.com/) \(PS-people like Keith Hill post articles here\)

 These resources are geared toward finding more tutorials and connecting with people to get anwers to questions.
 But the real star of the resource-show is the PowerShell CLI itself.

+## OPP - Other People's Powershell

+You won't need it right away but an important resource will be the Powershell Gallery.
+This is where curated PowerShell Modules and scripts get stored so others in the PS-Community can use them.
+Currently, there are over 2,500 modules and scripts in the Gallery.
+Hopefully, it can speed you up by exposing code that performs a function first.
+I mention this first, but in the discovery section, this will be mentioned last, because we have to learn a little about PowerShell first before we go and access other people's code.

 ## Make sure help is up to date